jamiechong/revisionize/readme.txt

 * The author of the original post is maintained when a Revision is published - it doesn't get set to the author of the user who created the Revision.

 == Upgrade Notice ==

+= 2.0.1 =
+* Fixed fatal error on 2.0.0.
+If this affected you, please update and activate again.

 = 1.3.6 =
 Fixed a critical bug for non ACF users.
 Sorry!